-C. Develop professional development materials, including professional development modules, resources, manuals, and presentations.
+C. Collaborate in the development of professional development materials, including professional development modules, resources, manuals, and presentations.

 D. Deliver professional development to CPC teachers, administrators, and support staff, including the facilitation of on-line discussion groups.

-E. Provide quarterly instructional coaching and consultation to CPC teachers, administrators, parent resource teachers, and other support staff.
+E. Provide instructional coaching and consultation to CPC teachers, administrators, parent resource teachers, and other support staff in Chicago Public Schools.

 F. Support on-going outreach to, and communication with, CPC Expansion sites.